se-edu/se-book/gitAndGithub/createPRs/text.md

 **To create another PR** while the current PR is still under review, create a new branch (remember to ==switch back to the `master` first==), add your new proposed change in that branch, and create a new PR following the steps given above.

 **It is possible to create PRs within the same repo** e.g., you can create a PR from branch `feature-x` to the `master` branch, within the same repo.
-Doing so will allow the code to be reviewed (using PR review mechanism) before it is merged.
+Doing so will allow the code to be reviewed by other developers (using PR review mechanism) before it is merged.

 <panel header="{{ icon_resource }} Resources" expanded>